ziskaki/2024-WHO-IGS-Summerschool/day-welcome-linux-container-wms/hands-on.md

 ls -lah testdir/
 ```

-### (H)PC setup
+### HPC setup

 If you are using your own (Linux) laptop or one provided for the workshops you are good to go.
 If you are using **an RKI Windows laptop**, you have to connect to the Linux High-Performance Cluster (HPC).
 You also need an account that you can request via an IT ticket.
+If you are working on another HPC that runs the SLURM job scheduler, such as the FU cluster, the following commands might be also interesting for you (see `srun` examples below).

 #### HPC access